nandhu-44/diagnose-me/Readme.md

    ```

 ## Future Improvements
-- Enhance the graph-based reasoning with additional medical knowledge sources.
+- Enhance the graph-based reasoning with additional medical knowledge sources and improved cyphertext creation from natural language.
 - Improve user experience with real-time chat and multilingual support.
 - Optimize FAISS indexing for faster vector retrieval.
--Add option to to improve knowledge from previous chats
+- Add option to to improve knowledge from previous chats.